-Name Year County Age Division: NoviceJunior Recipe Information Name of Recipe Recipes may be a: (All recipe categories of compete against one another) Nutritious SnackSandwichSalad BreadMain DishFruit or Vegetable BeverageAppetizer Ineligible Recipes• Dessert Recipes• Slow-Co ooker/Instant Pot Recipes • Recipes Containing Alcohol a list of all ingredients and directions.
-Each How much total time is needed to (Approximately 20 minutes to 1 h What appliances will you need to will you to prepare your dish from start to nour) o use at the contest site to prepa o finish at the contest site?
-What ingredients can you prepa (Chop vegetables, pre-measure s enu and other items you will need s, ingredients and other forgotten for the contest.
-Do not items will be available at the necessary items; to know how town.
-Remember to always
+Name Year County Age Division: NoviceJunior Recipe Information Name of Recipe Recipes may be a: (All recipe cat tegories compete against one another) Nutritious Snack Sandwich Salad Ineligible Recipes BreadMain DishFruit or Vegetable BeverageAppetizer Slow-Cooker/Instant Pot Recipes Recipes Containing Alcohol How much total time is (Approximately 20 minu needed to prepare your dish from start to the start to th to finish at the contest site? • ou prepare beforehand to save time? neasure spices, or pre-cook ingredients) covering, centerpiece, re E, remember to double check ingredients, ecipe, menu and other items you will need oppliances, ingredients and other forgotted d for the contest.
+Do not contest site.
+This is your responsibility as a contestant to bring all necessary items; to know how to prepare your dish; and how to set up your table entirely on your own.
+Remember to always keep food safety in mind when purchasing transporting, preparing, serving and storing recipe ingredients.